apify/actor-natural-language-dataset-query/README.md

 ```

 ### 🖧 MCP server mode

 You can run the Actor in MCP server mode to process queries via the MCP protocol.
-This enables integration with MCP-compatible clients for advanced, potentially agentic workflows.
+This enables integration with MCP clients for advanced, potentially agentic workflows.

 To connect, use your MCP client and point it to: